 Files that are frequently cached are ones that are the same for all users and don't change often.
+There are files that are cacheable but rarely and there are files that should not be cached at all.
 They may include:

-Static images

-Logos and brand assets Product images

-Stylesheets (the code that dictates the font, colors, etc. used throughout the website)

-Javascript files that don't change (for example, the the Javascript framework you use, like Jquery)

-Downloadable files or other content PDF product documents

-Video files of product demonstrations

-Files that can be cached but rarely are include:

-Full HTML pages

-Partial HTML pages

-HTML Snippets

-AJAX Snippets

-Javascript files or other code that changes more frequently

-Files that should not be cached include:

-User-specific data such as account information that is different for each visitor

-Any sensitive data

-Banking or credit card information Security tokens
+FREQUENTLY CACHED FILES FILES THAT CAN BE CACHED SHOULD NOT BE CACHED Static images • Logos and brand assets • Product images Stylesheets (the code that dictates the font, colors, etc. used throughout the website) Javascript files that don't change (for example, the the Javascript Full HTML pages Partial HTML pages HTML Snippets AJAX Snippets Javascript files or other code that changes more frequently User-specific data such as account information that is different for each visitor Any sensitive data • Banking/credit card information • Security tokens framework you use, like Jquery) Downloadable files or other content • PDF product documents • Video files of product demonstrations